yge58/caffe2-opencv-ndkcamera/README.md

 Since both caffe and opencv are written in c++, it is natural to integrate them with NDK camera API.

-# where is caffe code taken place?
+# where is caffe classification taken place?
 The whole caffe classification process is taken place in cpp/camera/ImageReader.cpp, runcaffe() method if I remember correctly.
 I admit that code is extreamly messy and unorganized.
 Well, as my first app, I will try to do better.